Renovating a Rental Property26-03-2019 | Financial

 Renovating a rental is about maths and finance above everything else.
 Rental yield, which refers to the rent a property can generate as a proportion of its value, is particularly important to consider in all aspects of a renovation.
 If something isn’t going to add value and generate more money in the long run, is there any point in doing it?

-Although it’s vital to be sensible with money and budgets, there’s some areas of a property that there’s just no point cutting costs on, such as carpets and flooring, paints (opt for the reputable brands and splash out on anti-mould paint for bathrooms) and bathroom fittings.
-With these, you’ll probably end up spending more in the long-run if you go with the cheaper options, rather than splashing out from the outset with good quality materials.
+Although it’s vital to be sensible with money and budgets, there are some areas of a property that there’s just no point cutting costs on, such as carpets and flooring, paints (opt for the reputable brands and splash out on anti-mould paint for bathrooms) and bathroom fittings.
+With these, you’ll probably end up spending more in the long run if you go with the cheaper options, rather than splashing out from the outset with good quality materials.
 Consider your time frames and schedule.
 After all, time is money and the longer you spend on your renovations between tenancies, the longer the property will be vacant which is ultimately a financial hit.
 Schedule any work the day after the previous tenants have left and try and minimise the timescale as much as possible without rushing your chosen tradesmen.
 And speaking of tradesmen, we recommend having a builder you trust to initially look over your property to make recommendations for improvements or upgrades throughout the property.
 A professional opinion could be the difference between making much needed and beneficial changes to the property, and wasting your money on improvements that needn’t be undertaken for years to come.

 These days, the rental market is notoriously competitive and landlords everywhere are looking for ways to give their property the edge, without breaking the bank.
-There’s definitely a few easy and practical wins when it comes to adding value to a house.
-Although carpet is homely and cosy, it can be easily marked, damaged and worn - buy-to-let properties do tend to take a beating.
+There are definitely a few easy and practical wins when it comes to adding value to a house.
+Although carpet is homely and cosy, it can be easily marked, damaged and worn – buy-to-let properties do tend to take a beating.
 How about opting for laminate flooring instead?
 It’s much easier to maintain, looks chic and contemporary and it’s fairly easy to install yourself, saving you money on labour costs.

 How can I set my property apart from the competition?